Pouyadevsecops/mongo-cluster/README.md

 XFS partiton is the bestpractice format partition for all databases.

-## 1. Generate rsa key for cluster authentication.
+## A. Generate rsa key for cluster authentication.

  After deploy your infrastructure,you need to generate key for authentication between your databases: